Texting and Driving Accidents

 The answer, it seems, is thousands.
 That’s because the push to address the issue has run into some serious roadblocks.

 As Slate contributors have pointed out over the years, there has been a mess of legal issues involved in attempts to address these problems.
 Laws addressing driver distraction are often arbitrary and don’t keep up with the changing technology that both help and harm a motorist’s ability to safely manage their vehicle.
 They also vary widely from state to state and even between states and cities.
 Even where meaningful laws exist, they’re often minimally enforced.
-Courts are still determining who can be held responsible in phone-related collisions.
+Courts are still determining who can be held responsible in phone-related collisions like texting and driving accidents.
 And, as I noted above, government collection of information on device distraction remains deeply flawed.

 But even that modest progress is now under threat as industry lobbyists pressure the Trump administration, his Secretary of Transportation Elaine Chao, and some states to roll back regulations.
 There are reasons to fear that governments may put the interests of big business above their duty to keep our roadways safe.